Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Proposed Framework

-\subsection{Scenario 3}
+\subsubsection{Scenario 3}

-For this scenario, we extend our evaluation by shifting focus to environmental variations in the query image.
-This case examines the model’s ability to consistently interpret and prioritize the essential features of an image and adhere to the specified task under changing conditions.
-To achieve this, we use datasets comprising multiple images of the same locations captured under varying conditions, including illumination, weather, and viewpoint variations with a fixed LTM prompt.
-This case is designed to test the resilience of VLMs for the geo-localization task under real-world environmental factors.
+For this scenario, we evaluate model robustness to real-world environmental changes in the query image while keeping the prompt fixed.
+We examine the model’s ability to consistently interpret and prioritize the essential features of an image and adhere to the specified task under changing conditions such as illumination, weather, and viewpoint variations.
+For each location \( i \), we define a set of \( V \) image variations \( \{x_i^j\}_{j=1}^V \).
+Each image \( x_i^j \) is paired with the same LTM prompt \( P \), producing a response \( y_i^j \):